 Negative question

-- Put the auxiliary 'to do' in the past simple tense (did) in front of the sentence. - Add a 'not' after the personal pronoun or use the short form (didn't).
+- Put the conjugated verb 'to be' in front of the sentence. - Write 'not' after the personal pronoun. - You can use the short form if you want to, then the 'not' will be included in the beginning of the sentence.